ray-project/ray/doc/source/data/key-concepts.rst

 * :term:`Tabular datasets <Tabular Dataset>` -- Datasets that represents columnar data
 * :term:`Tensor datasets <Tensor Dataset>` -- Datasets that represent a collection of ndarrays

-The following figure visualizes a tabular dataset with three blocks, each block holding 1000 rows:
+The following figure visualizes a tabular dataset with three blocks, each holding 1000 rows:

 .. image:: images/dataset-arch.svg